PANNAWATSIRICHODOK/Facerecognition-Python/README.md

 ## Installation

+Ensure you have a folder named images in the project directory with the images of the people you want to recognize.
+Each image file should be named after the person it represents (e.g., john_doe.jpg).
+The system uses these images to learn the faces it needs to recognize.

 To run this project, you'll need to have Python installed along with the necessary libraries.
 You can install the required libraries using the following commands:

 ```bash